passiv/snaptrade-sdks/sdks/ruby/README.md

 ##### user_id: `String`<a id="user_id-string"></a>
 ##### user_secret: `String`<a id="user_secret-string"></a>
 ##### brokerage_authorizations: `String`<a id="brokerage_authorizations-string"></a>
 Optional.
-Comma seperated list of authorization IDs (only use if filtering is needed on one or more authorizations).
+Comma separated list of authorization IDs (only use if filtering is needed on one or more authorizations).

 #### 🔄 Return<a id="🔄-return"></a>